funkybob/stencil/docs/extending.rst

 Filters
 =======

-As noted in :ref:`custom_filters`, you can easily pass new filter functions with your context.
+As noted in :ref:`custom_filters`, you can easily register new filter functions.

 Here is an example of adding an ``escape`` filter: